Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 evaluate the image WCS.
-For zenithal FITS data in the formal WCS paths, this means using the inverse form of the relevant projection model, such as `TAN`, `ARC`, `AZP`, or `ZPN`, and then applying the linear WCS terms (`CRVAL`, `CRPIX`, `CDELT`, and `PC`/`CROTA`) to obtain the source-image coordinates.
+For zenithal FITS data in the formal WCS paths, this means using the inverse form of the relevant projection model, such as `TAN`, `ARC`, `AZP`, or `ZPN`, and then applying the linear WCS terms (`CRVAL`, `CRPIX`, and either `CD` or `CDELT` with `PC`/`CROTA`) to obtain the source-image coordinates.
 The screen pixel is then produced by sampling the source image at those coordinates with interpolation.
 In this sense, the WCS projection determines how image coordinates relate to observer geometry, while the JHV rendering mode determines which display geometry is sampled before that WCS mapping is evaluated.

 The sampling pipeline described above, and the point at which `simple-TAN` departs from the formal WCS path, can be summarized as follows: